Vanherwegentim/CompSciMaster/2-Sem/Artifical Neural Networks And Deep Learning/Exam_Questions.md

 **What is a support vector?**

-A support vector is a line we draw to separate data.
-SVM’s try to maximize the distance between 2 differently classified points to get more accurate predictions.
+A support vector is a data point that captures the essential information needed to discriminate between different classes.
+They provide the information for constructing an optimal decision boundary and determining the boundaries for new data points.
+SVM’s try to maximize the distance between 2 differently classified points to get accurate predictions.
 These vectors then get stored and used to make predictions about the test data.
-By using support vectors instead of the datapoints we don’t have to store all the training data but only the support vectors.
+By using support vectors, which are a subset of the training data, we can computationally efficiently deal with high-dimension datasets.

 ####  Question 4

 **What is a primal and a dual problem in support vector machines?**

-Bullshit negro
+SVM's can be defined in two ways, one is the primal form and the other one is the dual form.
+The dual form is an alternative formulation of the SVM optimization.
+It involves transforming the primal problem into a constrained optimization problem, expressed in terms of Langrange multipliers.
+The primal form optimizes the objective function subject to a set of constraints while the the dual form create a Langrangian function that combines the objective function and the constraints.
+The primal form is preferred when we don't need to apply the kernel trick to the data, the dataset is large but the dimension of each data point is small.
+Dual form is preferred when data has a huge dimension and we need to apply the kernel trick.